kayinleong/kitahack2025-comp/README.md

 Key innovations include:

 - **Job Swipe Interface**
-  A mobile-friendly, intuitive swiping mechanism for discovering job opportunities, missing from most platforms except KL2PEN and Kabel.
+  A mobile-friendly, intuitive Tinder-like swiping interface for discovering job opportunities which is available only on KL2PEN and Kabel and not available on most mainstream platforms.

 - **AI Resume Commentor**
-  Unlike LinkedIn’s premium-only feature, KL2PEN provides AI-powered resume feedback to all users at no cost.
+  KL2PEN provides AI-powered resume feedback to all users, helping them improve their resumes with actionable suggestions.

 - **AI Mock Interview**
-  A simulation feature that helps users practice interviews and receive smart feedback, currently not available on other mainstream platforms.
+  A simulation feature that helps users practice interviews and receive intelligent feedback—empowering them to prepare confidently.
+This feature is currently not available on other mainstream platforms.

 - **Real-Time AI Chatbox**
-  A conversational assistant that provides instant answers and career guidance, in which no competitor platform currently supports this.
+  A conversational assistant that provides instant answers and career guidance.

 - **Industry Trends Insights**
   We equip users with dynamic data on industry hiring trends and in-demand skills, helping them stay competitive on the job market.